 Alexandria VA DUI Lawyer

-Few considerations affect a DUI case, such as the suspect’s drugs, the driver’s age, and if the DUI crime was made worse with other crimes.
-However, all considerations must apply when charges are determined in a DUI case.
+A few considerations affect a DUI case, such as the suspect’s drugs, the driver’s age, and if the DUI crime was made worse with other crimes.
+However, all considerations in criminal cases must apply when criminal charges are determined in a DUI case.

-A minimum penalty may apply in the first example, while the second example will carry the maximum sentence.
+A minimum penalty may apply to drug offenses in the first example, while the second example will carry the maximum sentence.

 Declining DUI Test In Alexandria

-Under the laws of Alexandria, VA, a suspect will possibly not face jail time if it is their first offense.
-Nonetheless, the person in question will receive a 1-year driver’s license suspension.
+Under the laws of Alexandria, VA, a suspect may not face jail time if it is their first offense.
+Nonetheless, the accused person in question will receive a 1-year driver’s license suspension.

 Driving Under The Influence Penalties

-Reading and understanding the law is wise, especially in Alexandria, Virginia.
+Reading and understanding the law is wise, especially drunk driving in Alexandria, Virginia.
 Knowledge of the law heavily applies when driving while under the influence of a substance.
-According to the state law Code Section 18.2-266 for a BAC of .15 to .20, a first-time offender faces a 5-day jail sentence.
-However, the jail sentencing will worsen if an underage (below 18 years) passenger is in the vehicle with you.
+According to the state law Code Section 18.2-266, for a BAC of .15 to .20, a first-time offender faces a 5-day jail sentence.
+However, the jail time sentencing will worsen if an underage (below 18 years) passenger is in the vehicle with you.

 You will get a 10-day jail sentence if your reading is found to be higher than .20 BAC.
-The driving license may also be suspended for a year and even fined at least $250 and be required to enroll in Virginia’s Alcohol Safety Action Program.
+The driving license may also be suspended for a year, fined at least $250, and required to enroll in Virginia’s Alcohol Safety Action Program.
 You may also have to have an ignition interlock device installed in your vehicle.

 Second-time offenders face a jail term between 20 days to a year.
-They may also receive a fine of more than $500.
-In addition, if there was a passenger under the legal age (18 years), an additional jail term of 5 days will be added, and face a 3-year driver’s license suspension.
-Under this situation, the fine may increase up to $1000.
+They may also receive a mandatory fine of more than $500.
+In addition to the mandatory fine, if there was a passenger under the legal age (18 years), an additional jail term of 5 days will be added, and face a 3-year driver’s license suspension.
+Under this situation, the mandatory fine may increase up to $1000.

 How Does the Ignition Interlock Device Work?